N Engl J Med June 12, 2003

 Bottom Line

-In women with a prior spontaneous preterm birth, weekly administration of 17 alpha-hydroxyprogesterone caproate (17P) significantly reduces the risk of recurrent preterm delivery compared to placebo.
+In pregnant women with a prior history of spontaneous preterm delivery, weekly injections of 17 alpha-hydroxyprogesterone caproate (17P) significantly reduced the rate of recurrent preterm delivery.

 Key Findings

-4. Infants born to mothers in the 17P group experienced significantly lower rates of necrotizing enterocolitis, intraventricular hemorrhage, and the need for supplemental oxygen.
+4. Infants of women treated with 17P had significantly lower rates of necrotizing enterocolitis, intraventricular hemorrhage, and the need for supplemental oxygen.

 Study Design